 - The total amount you (or your spouse if married filing a joint return) can treat as home acquisition debt on your main and second home is $1,000,000; or $500,000 if married filing separately.
 If the home was acquired after December 15, 2017, the home acquisition debt limit is $750,000; or $375,000 if married filing separately.

-- Deductible real property taxes include any state, local, or foreign taxes based on the value of the real property and levied for the general public welfare.
+- Deductible real property taxes include any state or local taxes based on the value of the real property and levied for the general public welfare.

 - Deductible real property taxes don't include taxes charged for local benefits and improvements that directly increase the value of the real property, such as assessments for sidewalks, water mains, sewer lines, parking lots, and similar improvements.